Ile Saint-Jean campaign: Background

-The Acadian mainland (now New Brunswick), Cape Breton Island and Isle Saint-Jean remained in French hands.
+The Acadian mainland (now New Brunswick), and the islands (Cape Breton Island and Isle Saint-Jean) remained in French hands.
 Over the next forty-five years the Acadians refused to sign an unconditional oath of allegiance to Britain.
-During this time period Acadians participated in various militia operations against the British and maintained vital supply lines to the French Fortresses of Louisbourg and Fort Beausejour.
-During the Seven Years' War, the British sought both to neutralize any military threat Acadians posed and to interrupt the vital supply lines Acadians provided to Louisbourg by deporting Acadians from Nova Scotia.
+During this period Acadians actively participated in undermining the British presence through militia operations and maintaining vital supply lines to the French fortresses of Louisbourg and Fort Beausejour.
 Ile Saint-Jean began to change complexion from French to Acadian throughout the years following.
 The population continued to increase, from 1749-1755 the population quadrupled to around three thousand, making Ile Saint-Jean an essential part of the overall Acadian community.

+Seven Years' War

+During the Seven Years' War (1756–1763), known in North America as the French and Indian War (1754-63), the British sought both to neutralize any military threat Acadians posed and to interrupt the vital supply lines Acadians provided to Louisbourg by deporting Acadians from Nova Scotia.

+Earlier Deportations

-Once the Acadians refused to sign an oath of allegiance to Britain, which would make them loyal to the crown, the British Lieutenant Governor, Charles Lawrence, as well as the Nova Scotia Council on July 28, 1755 made the decision to deport the Acadians.
-Some factors of the Ile Saint-Jean campaign were to deport the Acadians living on Ile Saint-Jean to allow for English and Scottish settlers a place to reside.
-Other reasons behind the deportation of Acadians from Ile Saint-Jean was part of the general British campaign to eliminate the possibilities of resistance along the shores of the Gulf of St. Lawrence in anticipation of an assault on Quebec, that was planned for the following year.
-It was estimated that 11,500 Acadians out of the 14,100 in the region were deported.
-During the deportation process, a great number of Acadian deaths occurred, making this British campaign one of the deadliest in The Expulsion.
+After conceding loss, the Acadians refused to sign an oath of allegiance to Britain, which declared that they were loyal to the British Crown, rather than the French.
+It was no small step to take the oath, since the British were English-speaking Protestants, while the Acadians were French-speaking Catholics.
+With the continuing danger posed by the Acadians to the British, on July 28, 1755 Lieutenant Governor Charles Lawrence, as well as the Nova Scotia Council, took the decision to deport the Acadians.
+Some factors of the Ile Saint-Jean campaign were to deport the Acadians living on Ile Saint-Jean to open land for Anglophone settlers.
+Other reasons behind the deportation of Acadians from Ile Saint-Jean was part of a larger British initiative to eliminate possible sources of military resistance along the shores of the Gulf of St. Lawrence in anticipation of an assault on Quebec, which was planned for the following year.
+It is estimated that 11,500 Acadians out of the 14,100 in the region were deported.
+During the deportation process, a great number of Acadian deaths occurred, making the campaign one of the deadliest in The Expulsion.